 Like other goods and services, audiovisual media - film, TV, video, radio - are subject to certain EU-wide rules to ensure they can circulate freely and fairly in the single European market, regardless of how they are delivered (traditional TV, video-on-demand, internet, etc.).

 This is the aim of the EU's audiovisual & media policy, and more particularly the audiovisual media services directive .
 In addition the EU is investing some €1.4bn in the audiovisual and cultural sectors through its Creative Europe programme.

 EU rules protect children against harmful material.

-The Directive requires EU countries to coordinate national legislation with each other so that:
+The Audiovisual Media Services Directive requires EU countries to coordinate national legislation with each other to:

 The EU supports European film-makers.

 The EU encourages its member countries to cooperate in conserving and safeguarding major works of cultural significance - and this includes cinema.
 To this end it has issued a Recommendation calling for Europe's film heritage to be methodically collected, catalogued, preserved and restored - so it can be passed on to future generations.